connectrpc/connectrpc.com/docs/dart/errors.md

 On the wire, error details are wrapped with `google.protobuf.Any`, so that a server or middleware can attach arbitrary data to an error.

-This example looks up a localized error message in the users preferred
+This example looks up a localized error message in the user's preferred
 language:

 ```dart